liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/01-developing-fragments/01-creating-a-fragment.markdown

 ![Figure 1: The Fragment editor with HTML and CSS code and a live preview.](../../../images/fragment-editor-basic.png)

 From here, the Fragment can be used to create a Content Page.
-To see this process in action, see the Creating Content Pages [link] tutorial.
+To see this process in action, see the [Building Content Pages from Fragments]()/discover/deployment/-/knowledge_base/7-1/building-content-pages-from-fragments) tutorial.
 Next, you'll explore some Fragment-specific tags.